jonaac/Bitcoin-price-prediction-with-Deep-RL/README.md

 ## Further Work

-This is an unfinished project.
 Some work that I would like to expand on:
 1. Explore other possible prediction targets.
 2. Use a more extensive dataset.
 3. Define a strategy to buy, sell, or keep bitcoin based on the predictions made by the LSTM models.